 The first step is to understand the type of business insurance your business needs.
 For starter, get advice from an insurance agent or a broker to understand what type of insurance covers the business risks.
 Once you determine the insurance type, a quote will be finalized once the underwriters analyze the risk fully.

-The risk depends on numerous factors including commercial building space, fire safety, payroll documents, credit history, business history loss and disability convenience etc. The age of the building along with its constructing material also affects the insurance premium.
+The risk depends on numerous factors including commercial building space, fire safety, payroll documents, credit history, business history loss, and disability convenience, etc. The age of the building along with its construction material also affects the insurance premium.
 All these factors are reviewed thoroughly before concluding premium pricing and issuing final policies.

 - Personal Injury Accidents: Slip and fall injuries and damage